ConsenSys-Academy/Blockchain-Developer-Bootcamp/docs/S08-scalability/M4-examples/L1-optimism/index.md

 Once you have Goerli ETH, you'll need to bridge it to Optimism.
 After getting Goerli ETH, follow these steps:

-1. Add Optimism Ethereum as a Custom RPC to your Metamask wallet, using <a href="https://help.optimism.io/hc/en-us/articles/6223777057179-Getting-started-with-MetaMask-and-Optimism" target="_blank" rel="noopener noreferrer">the steps here,</a> except set the RPC URL to <code>https://optimism-kovan.infura.io/v3/" + infuraKey</code>
+1. Add Optimism Ethereum as a Custom RPC to your Metamask wallet, using <a href="https://help.optimism.io/hc/en-us/articles/6223777057179-Getting-started-with-MetaMask-and-Optimism" target="_blank" rel="noopener noreferrer">the steps here,</a> except set the RPC URL to <code>https://optimism-goerli.infura.io/v3/" + infuraKey</code>
 2. Go to <a href="https://gateway.optimism.io/" target="_blank" rel="noopener noreferrer">this site</a> and bridge your Goerli ETH to Optimism Goerli ETH
-3. Ensure that your <code>optimistic_kovan</code> network in <code>truffle-config.ovm.js</code> is connected to your Optimism Kovan wallet.
+3. Ensure that your <code>optimistic_goerli</code> network in <code>truffle-config.ovm.js</code> is connected to your Optimism Goerli wallet.
 <i>Note: You may get an error about your fee being too low when attempting to deploy to Optimistic Goerli.
 To bypass this error, you may need to increase the gas value in the optimistic_goerli network configuration in truffle-config.ovm.js to the value the error indicates.
 Gas price should be set at the transaction level, like so: <code>{ gasPrice: 15000000 }</code>.</i>

 Note, we'll also be building it locally so if you're having trouble finding Goerli ETH, you can start by running it locally.